firefly-iii/docs/docs/docs/data-importer/how-to-use/configure-import.md

 # Configure the import

 After uploading a file, you'll be presented with a list of options.
-Some options are specific to a way of importing, like CSV or camt.053 files, Nordigen or Spectre.
+Some options are specific to a way of importing, like CSV or camt.053 files, GoCardless or Spectre.
 We start from the top and go down the page.

-## Nordigen and Spectre import options
+## GoCardless and Spectre import options

-For Nordigen and Spectre you must first select the accounts to import from, and indicate in which account the data must be imported.
+For GoCardless and Spectre you must first select the accounts to import from, and indicate in which account the data must be imported.

 Your selection may be limited: if the IBAN matches you have no choice.
 If the currency matches, only accounts with that currency can be selected.